 If you have a piece of film you are trying to protect, you need to rely on professionals who understand the differences in film.
 For example, early types of film were made using cellulose nitrate, which deteriorates over time.
 In order to protect the integrity of the film, it is important to keep it preserved under certain conditions.

-There are a lot of threats that could ruin certain types of film.
-A few examples include light, heat, smoke, cold, mold, and mildew.
-Over time, film might also curl up, making it difficult to read.
+There are a lot of environmental threats that can ruin certain types of film.
+A few of those elements include light, heat, smoke, cold, mold, and mildew.
+Over time, your film might also curl up, making it difficult to read.

 Learn More: Proper VHS Storage Tips to Extend Your Home Videos’ Life